 Give a dated bathroom mirror a fresh new look by wrapping it in a crisp, white frame.
-Or, customize the frame style and finish to match the rest of the bath.
+Or, customize the style of your mirror edging and finish to match the rest of the bath.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 This project assumes you're trimming an existing mirror, but we'll explain how to install a new mirror at the end of the frame instructions.
 Measure the mirror and add 2 inches to the length and width.
 Cut the top, bottom, and sides to those lengths (on the outside edge) with 45-degree miters on both ends.
 (This should leave a 1-in overhang when installed on the mirror.)
 Using painter's tape to hold the corners together, assemble the frame without glue on a flat surface to check for gaps.

 One secret to a great-looking frame is to cut opposite parts to identical lengths.
 Check the part lengths against each other -- not a tape measure -- to make certain they're equal.

 Apply an even coat of interior/exterior construction adhesive on the mitered ends of each joint and assemble the frame on a flat surface using painter's tape; let dry.

 Fill any miter gaps with spackle or wood putty, wipe away the excess, and let dry.
 Then apply two coats of paint.
 We used Valspar Signature paint, Sunday Times (#ar915).